 Sanne Kortooms is a Dutch director, screenwriter and filmmaker based in Amsterdam.
 She is known for her black comedy To Catch a Fly (2017) for which she received four “Best Director of a Short Film” awards.

-Sanne Kortooms is a Dutch director, writer and filmmaker.
-In 2010 she graduated from the HKU University of the Arts in Utrecht, the Netherlands (Master of Arts, with honors), with two films and a thesis.
-Her film The Blue Bus has been screened at many film festivals around the world and has won several awards, including Best Student Film at the Cambridge International Student Film Festival and the Audience Award at the NTR New Arrivals.
+In 2010 Sanne graduated from film school (HKU University of the Arts in Utrecht, the Netherlands,) with two films and a thesis.
+Her graduation film The Blue Bus (2010) has, like To Catch a Fly, been screened at many film festivals around the world and has won several awards, including Best Student Film at the Watersprite Cambridge International Student Film Festival and the Audience Award at the NTR New Arrivals.

 In all her work, either fiction or documentary, Sanne always tries to focus on people and their personal story or psyche.
 It is her goal to let her viewers fully immerse in a world they (might) have never experienced before and make them wonder about themselves and the world we live in.

 – Best Director Short Film – To Catch a Fly – North Hollywood Cinefest, Los Angeles, CA,USA